HugoBlox/theme-academic-cv/content/authors/michaela/_index.md

 ---
 # Display name
-title: Suma Marri
+title: Michaela Green
+weight: 4
 # Username (this should match the folder name)
 authors:
-- events-dir
+- michaela

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Events Director
+role: Treasurer

 # Organizations/Affiliations
 organizations: